foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

-To offer universal access to Secure Element we also developed and up-streamed an `apdu`_ based interface accessible via libseteec.
+To offer universal access to Secure Element we developed and up-streamed this `apdu`_ based interface accessible via libseteec.
 This interface allows the normal world to send APDU frames to the SE05x using OP-TEE's SCP03 secure session.

-A python application that uses this interface is `ssscli`_, a tool developed by NXP to provide direct access to its secure element:
+A python application that also uses this interface is `ssscli`_, a tool developed by NXP to provide direct access to its secure element:

 .. code-block:: none